ietf-dmsc/Charter/dmsc-charter.md

    A document detailing representative use cases, scenarios, and the functional and non-functional requirements for the AI Agent Gateway based dynamic multi-agent collaboration.

 2) Architecture Documents:<br>
-   The documents describing the infrastructure and protocol suites for enabling collaboration among AI agents via the AI Agent Gateway, focusing on dynamic registration, AI Agent gateway synchronize, interoperability and security.
+   The documents describing the infrastructure and protocol suites for enabling collaboration among AI agents via the AI Agent Gateway, focusing on dynamic registration, gateway capability directory functions, AI Agent gateway synchronization, semantic and other interoperability aspects, and security.

 3) Protocol Specifications:<br>
-   Specifications for key protocols to enable dynamic AI agent gateway based registration, discovery, request routing, and secure communication.
+   Specifications for key protocols to enable dynamic AI agent gateway based registration, discovery, semantic profile carriage, gateway capability directory synchronization, request routing, and secure communication.

 4) Security Considerations:<br>
    A document outlining security challenges and solutions, particularly in heterogeneous, multi-agent environments.